Juniper/terraform-aws-eks-blueprints/examples/eks-cluster-with-cn2/README.md

-# EKS Cluster Deployment with new VPC
+# EKS Cluster Deployment with Juniper CN2 as CNI

 This example deploys the following Basic EKS Cluster with VPC